 Private boats in the vicinity were notified of the missing diver and began searching the area.

-The National Sea Rescue Institute and Police Search Rescue were contacted at 1:45 p.m. and mobilized search vehicles.
+The NSRI and Police Search Rescue were contacted at 1:45 p.m. and mobilized search vehicles.

 “The NSRI Shelly Beach sea rescue craft Caltex Challenger and Spirit of Dawn, the NSRI Port Edward sea rescue craft Wild Coast Sun Rescuer, and a Police Search and Rescue boat launched to join a search operation already underway by multiple private boats and by charter boats, and on arrival on the scene a coordinated search, assisted also by the Transnet National Ports Authority (TNPA), MRCC (Maritime Rescue Coordination Centre), NSRI Durban and Telkom Maritime Radio Services, continued,” according to a report from NSRI.